function61/passitron/README.md

 # configure Systemd to start this on system reboot
 $ sudo systemctl enable pi-security-module

-# start it manually (reboot would have the same effects)
+# start it manually (reboot would have the same effect)
 $ sudo systemctl start pi-security-module

 # check logs for succesful start